Learn How You Can Help Your Child with Dyslexia

 4. Use “The 5-Finger Rule” to determine if the book your child is reading is an appropriate reading level.
 For each word your child cannot read (decode) or does not know the meaning of, have them put up one finger.
 If they put up more than five fingers, the book is too hard.

 5. Read a variety of genres to your child, including materials that are above your child’s reading level.
 Stop frequently to ask your child the meaning of words, idioms, and phrases to increase their vocabulary and comprehension.

 Additionally, the following resources, many of which are local to Boulder, CO, are recommended based on research, recommendations, and continuing education.
-There are also many private practitioners that I refer clients to based on their individual needs.
-Please contact me if you would like recommendations.
-I hope you find the below helpful in supporting your child.
+There are also many wonderful private practitioners that we refer clients to based on their individual needs.
+Please contact the Skills 4 Life office if you would like recommendations.
+We hope you find the below helpful in supporting your child.